 The assessment strategy below shows the relation between the learning outcomes and the different parts of the assessment.
-In order to complete the internship successfully, minimum scores of at least 5.5 are required for each of the four categories 'performance', 'oral presentation', 'report' and 'defence' and a pass score is required for the 'reflection report'.
+There are no minimum grades for the assessment categories for the internship, but you need a pass for the reflection report in order to get a sufficient mark for the internship.
 See Chapter 2 for a further explanation on the roles of host supervisor, WU supervisor and examiner in the assessment.

-Assessment categories Weights Description Performance Report Oral presentation Oral defence Reflection report % of grade 50% 40% 5% 5% pass/fail 1 Evaluate career interests and ambitions in relation to the internship project and reflect on professional ambitions and capabilities. х х nes 2 Perform a set of general professional skills at Master's level. х х х Learning outcomes 3 Transfer knowledge acquired during MSc education to a professional context and to conduct work tasks and projects at the level of an MSc graduate. x x x x 4 Evaluate the scientific and societal context and relevance of the internship project tasks. х х 5 Define personal learning goals, which could include domain- specific skills, and reflect on development therein. х ors Host supervisor (advice) х х Assessors WU supervisor (grade) х х х х х As WU Examiner (grade) х х х after the examination you will receive the reasoning behind your internship grade, including specific feedback on all assessment categories.
+Assessment categories Weights Description Performance Project Report Oral presentation Oral defence Reflection report % of grade 50% 40% 5% 5% pass/fail 1 Evaluate career interests and ambitions in relation to the internship project and reflect on professional ambitions and capabilities. х х nes 2 Perform a set of general professional skills at Master's level. х х х Learning outcomes 3 Transfer knowledge acquired during MSc education to a professional context and to conduct work tasks and projects at the level of an MSc graduate. x x x x 4 Evaluate the scientific and societal context and relevance of the internship project tasks. х х 5 Define personal learning goals, which could include domainspecific skills, and reflect on development therein. х ors Host supervisor (advice) х х Assessors WU supervisor (grade) х х х х х AS WU Examiner (grade) х х х after the examination you will receive the reasoning behind your internship grade, including specific feedback on all assessment categories.